rydmike/flex_color_scheme/README.md

 Needed changes and updates in FlexColorScheme will be implemented when any related changes in ThemeData reach the Flutter stable channel.

 ## Color Blended Surfaces

-The Material Guide briefly mentions
+The Material 2 Guide briefly mentions
 [color branded and blended surfaces](https://material.io/design/color/dark-theme.html#properties).
-In the new version of Material Design called [Material You and also known as Material 3](https://m3.material.io/), color branded and blended surfaces are used extensively.
+In the new version of Material Design called [Material You and also known as Material 3](https://m3.material.io/), color branded and blended, and
+just colored surfaces are used extensively.
 It is done in more flexible ways than can be done with theming alone in current version of Flutter.
-We look forward to seeing those features soon in Flutter too.
+We look forward to seeing these features soon in Flutter too.

-With **FlexColorScheme** you can already with current version of Flutter SDK easily create very fancy looking primary color branded and alpha blended themes.
-That work natively with the Material 2 design based themes and widgets in current version of Flutter.
+With **FlexColorScheme** you can already with current version (2.5) of Flutter SDK easily create fancy looking primary color branded and alpha blended themes.
+That work natively with the Material 2 design based themes and UI widgets in current version of Flutter.

 This is done by using different blend modes and blend level strengths for blending in primary color into surface and background colors.
-It can bring different nuances to your application theme.
-Below some example of the same theme but using different blend modes and levels.
-The effect can be made very subtle or very bold and impactful.
+This can bring different and new nuances to your application theme.
+Below some example of the same theme, but using different blend modes and levels.
+The effect can be kept
+very subtle or made very bold and impactful.

 Below the first light and dark image pair show the theme using blend level 0.
 At level 0 there are no alpha blends in any surfaces, so all modes look the